hall-lab/svtools/habel_svtools_example.md

 ##Gather genomic data and generate needed helper files

 1. Prepare sample map file
-2. Get or Create SpeedSeq SV vcf files
+2. Get or Create SpeedSeq/lumpy SV vcf files
-3. Get or Create aligned bams and spliiter files
+3. Get or Create SpeedSeq aligned bams and spliiter files
-4.
+4. Refernce FASTA
+5. cn.list file

-###Prepare sample map file
+### Prepare sample map file
 a sample map file has two columns

     sample_name,bam_path

-###Get or Create SpeedSeq SV vcf files
+### Get or Create SpeedSeq/lumpy SV vcf files
-###Get or Create aligned bams and splitter files
+### Get or Create aligned bams and splitter files
+### Reference FASTA
+### cn.list file
+The cn.list file has a single column that contains the path to the vcf files output in the Copy Number Annotation step of this tutorial.

 ##Use svtools to "process" data FIXME
 1. Use vawk to remove 'REF' variants from SpeedSeq SV vcf
 2. Build and execute a shell command to concatenate and sort variants using lsort
-3. bsub lmerge sorted vcf
+3. Use svtools lmerge to 'FIXME' the sorted vcf
-4. remove EBV (Epstein-Barr Virus) variants
+4. Remove EBV (Epstein-Barr Virus) variants
-5. bsub force genotypes with svtyper
+5. Use svtools genotype to force genotypes for variant positions discovered in other samples.
 6. Copy Number annotation - ROOT libraries path
     1. prepare environemnt for cnvnator
     2. make uncompressed copy
     3. make coordinate file
-7. VCF paste
+    4. Annotate variants with copy number from cnvnator using FIXME
+7. Use svtools vcfpaste to FIXME
 8. Prune pipeline
 9. Training (exclude?)
 10. Classification (exclude?)